-DISCRETE MATHEMATICS I MTH 161 Four credit hours Prerequisite: Knowledge of high school Algebra I, Algebra II and Geometry are prerequisites for all Mathematics courses.
-Students are required to have passed the Baldwin-Wallace mathematics placement test or to have scored at least 24 on the quantitative portion of the ACT or at least 560 on the guantitative portion of the SAT.
+MTH 161 DISCRETE MATHEMATICS I

+Prerequisite: Knowledge of high school Algebra I, Algebra II and Geometry are prerequisites for all Mathematics courses.
+Students are required to have passed the Baldwin Wallace mathematics placement test or to have scored at least 24 on the quantitative portion of the ACT or at least 560 on the quantitative portion of the SAT.